photoprism/photoprism-docs/docs/getting-started/index.md

 Our [Progressive Web App](../user-guide/pwa.md) (PWA) works with most modern browsers, and runs best on [Chrome](https://www.google.com/chrome/), [Chromium](https://www.chromium.org/getting-involved/download-chromium), [Safari](https://www.apple.com/safari/), [Firefox](https://www.mozilla.org/en-US/firefox/all/#product-desktop-release), and [Edge](https://www.microsoft.com/en-us/edge).
 You can conveniently install it on the home screen of all major operating systems and mobile devices.

-Opera and Samsung Internet have been reported to be compatible as well.
-Note that not [all video formats](https://caniuse.com/?search=video%20format) can be [played with every browser](troubleshooting/browsers.md).
+Please note that not [all video and audio formats](https://caniuse.com/?search=video%20format) can be [played with every browser](troubleshooting/browsers.md).
+For example, [AAC](https://caniuse.com/aac "Advanced Audio Coding") - the default audio codec for [MPEG-4 AVC / H.264](https://caniuse.com/avc "Advanced Video Coding") - is supported natively in Chrome, Safari, and Edge, while it is only optionally supported by the OS in Firefox and Opera.

 #### Databases ####